 Case Report: The case presented is of a 55-year-old female previously diagnosed with melorheostosis primarily affecting her right lower extremity, resulting in pain and deformity with restricted ankle and knee mobility.
 Radiographs and magnetic resonance imaging (MRI) were consistent with extensive intraarticular melorheostosis of the right knee.
 Prior treatments were focused on symptom management but provided only transient relief prompting surgical evaluation and consideration.

 Conclusion: Melorheostosis is a rare benign bone disorder with varying degrees of morbidity.
 Symptoms may range from minimal pain and joint stiffness to significant deformity and restricted mobility affecting daily activities.
 When noninvasive treatment options provide minimal symptom relief, surgical intervention should be a consideration, though there is limited evidence for the long-term outcomes.

 Smith S. Melorheostosis – A Review of the Literature and Case Report.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(4).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.